jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 | Paul George            | Kevin Durant   | Blake Griffin     |
 | Giannis Antetokounmpo  | Kawhi Leonard  | LeBron James      |
 | Nikola Jokic           | Joel Embiid    | Rudy Gobert       |

+My KNN Model predicted 13 of the 15 players to make an All-NBA Team, which is 86.67% accurate and close to the 85.4% accuracy shown in the Classification Matrix.
+Of these 13 players, 10 were correctly placed into the All-NBA Team that they ended up getting selected into at the end of the Season.

+The insights to be developed from this project are that we can more or less predict All-NBA Teams at the All-Star Break, which is roughly 2 months before the end of the season.
+Team Wins & Overall Seed play a huge factor in placement.